fhadinezhadUC/leshmania/intronFrequency/ReadMe.md

 ### Finding the intron frequency in the TriTryp genes

-* First, By looking at the Gene Length Distribution we see how many of them are more likely to have introns.
+* By looking at the Gene Length Distribution we see how many of them are more likely to have introns.

 ![alt text](https://github.com/fhadinezhadUC/leshmania/blob/master/intronFrequency/GeneLengthDistribution.svg)
 [script](https://github.com/fhadinezhadUC/leshmania/blob/master/GeneLength.R)